beatrizserrano/teaching_covid19/README.md

----
-title: "R Notebook"
-output: html_notebook
----

-This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
-When you execute code within the notebook, the results appear beneath the code.

-Try executing this chunk by clicking the *Run* button within the chunk or by placing your cursor inside it and pressing *Ctrl+Shift+Enter*.

-## To cite bibliometrix in publications, please use:
+To cite bibliometrix in publications, please use:
-##
-## Aria, M. & Cuccurullo, C. (2017) bibliometrix: An R-tool for comprehensive science mapping analysis, Journal of Informetrics, 11(4), pp 959-975, Elsevier.
+Aria, M. & Cuccurullo, C. (2017) bibliometrix: An R-tool for comprehensive science mapping analysis, Journal of Informetrics, 11(4), pp 959-975, Elsevier.
-##
-##
-## http:\\www.bibliometrix.org
-##
-##
-## To start with the shiny web-interface, please digit:
-## biblioshiny()

 ```{r}